 What I don't know is what it's duty cycle is, nor do I know how to find it.
 I want it to last and don't mind painting 5 minutes at a time and letting it rest for 5 minutes if I have to, I just need to know those numbers.
 I'm not really in a hurry.
 Can you tell me if I'm on the right track for a starter set and/or possibly what the duty cycle on this compressor is, or at least how to find it?
 Thanks so much for your help! ~Josh

-Response: Hello Josh.
+My response: Hello Josh.
 Thanks for your kind words.
-The following is from the manual for your air compressor:
+The following is an excerpt from the manual for your air compressor:

 "The D500 Air Compressor is suitable for all airbrushes spraying properly thinned fluids.
 This is the most economical Air Compressor Paasche offers to the art, hobby and craft fields.
 It is an oil-less piston unit that comes with 6 foot cord.
 The D500 is 1/8 H.P. and operates on 110-120 Volts, 1 Phase, 60 Cycle, and delivers .25 C.F.M. at 30 P.S.I.
 Several working pressures are available.
 The compressor will shut down and restart when the pressure reaches the set pressure.
 The hose connection is 1/4'' NPT and can be used with the R-75 Air Regulator for greater control of pressure to the Airbrush. .....
 AUTOMATIC THERMAL LIMITED The D500 will shut off automatically when overheated. to restart, release air pressure and let D500 cool down.
 Automatic reset."